-Initial pot of money that all players have contributed to before any side pots are created due to one or more players going all-in.
+Main Pot: This is the initial pot of money that the players have equally contributed to before side pots are formed due to one or more players going all-in.

 Understanding Main Pot